New Patients (918) 262-4731

 Are dental bridges removable?

-There are two types of dental bridges.
+Two types of dental bridges are available.
 They can be fixed, meaning that they are permanent, or they can be removable.
 If you want to be able to remove your bridge than making sure to choose a removable bridge, then making sure to avoid fixed bridges may be a better option for you.

 Does a dental bridge feel natural?